-Hypercapnia falls under a category of acid-base disorders.
+Hypercapnia falls under the category of acid-base disorders.
 Also called respiratory acidosis, hypercapnia is when you have too much carbon dioxide in the blood.
-This occurs when your body doesn’t eliminate carbon dioxide as quickly as it is produced, which makes the blood more acidic [R, R, R].
+This occurs when the body doesn’t eliminate carbon dioxide as quickly as it is produced, which makes the blood more acidic [1, 6, 2].

-In the carbon dioxide test (ABG sampling), hypercapnia is confirmed by an increase in the partial pressure of carbon dioxide and a decrease in blood pH.
-The decrease in pH indicates higher acidity, hence the term “acidosis.”
-It is called respiratory acidosis because the apparent cause originates in the lungs.
-When the lungs do not remove enough CO2, the partial pressure of carbon dioxide increases and causes acidosis [R].
+In the carbon dioxide test (ABG sampling), doctors confirm hypercapnia by an increase in the partial pressure of carbon dioxide and a decrease in blood pH.
+The decrease in pH indicates higher acidity, hence the term “acidosis” .

 If the blood pH decreases without an increase in the partial pressure of carbon dioxide, it is a different kind of acidosis — metabolic acidosis.
-Hypercapnia refers only to respiratory acidosis [R].
+Hypercapnia refers only to respiratory acidosis .

 Ventilation (assisted breathing) and increased oxygen can reduce the symptoms of hypercapnia.
-These symptoms are most severe at normal blood oxygen levels [R].
+Research suggests that symptoms are most severe at normal blood oxygen levels .

-Hypercapnia can result from multiple underlying causes.
-These are divided into two major categories:
+Hypercapnia can result from multiple underlying causes, which are divided into two major categories:

 - The body eliminates less carbon dioxide